 Teddy Atim leads research on recovery, transitional justice, and reparations in northern Uganda.
 Her work focuses on the impact of serious crimes resulting from the conflict between the Government of Uganda and the Lord’s Resistance Army (LRA) rebels.

 She was part of the Secure Livelihoods Research Consortium (SLRC), a DFID-funded multi-country, multi-year study on livelihoods, basic services, and social protection.
-She also conducts research for the Karamoja Resilience Support Unit project funded by USAID.
+She also conducted research for the Karamoja Resilience Support Unit project funded by USAID.
 This project supports the development of both short- and long-term development strategies in Karamoja, Uganda.